FrancisCrickInstitute/network-syslog-summary/README.md

 # network-syslog-summary
-Script to summarise Cisco syslog into top N talkers by message and device, graph total message count over last retention period and post to Slack
+Script to summarise Cisco syslog into top N talkers by message and device, graph total message count over last retention period and post to Slack.
+Optionally, you can filter out noisy messages from the top ten devices.

 The script is to aid daily operational checks in a busy NOC.
 Suggest it is run daily via cron.
 Rename server_example.json to server.json locally and add your details.